kevinsupendi/intern-pendi/Documentation/quickstart.md

 2. Configure the cloud provider in terraform/gce/terraform.tfvars.
 Here is how to get gce json credentials [here](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file), change the file path to your liking
 3. Configure other variables in terraform/gce/terraform.tfvars.
 Multi master setup is not yet supported
-4. Configure filepath for SSH public key in terraform/gce/modules/compute/gce.tf and terraform/gce/modules/compute/gce_instance_group.tf inside the metadata block.
-Change the following with your own username and your filepath
+4. Now open terminal in the same directory, run command :

     ```
-    metadata {
-      block-project-ssh-keys="${var.block_project_ssh_keys}"
-      ssh-keys = "pendi:${file("~/.ssh/id_rsa.pub")}"
-    }
-    ```
-5. Now open terminal in the same directory, run command :

-    ```
     terraform get
     terraform apply
     ```

-6. If the command ran succesfully, you should have Kubernetes cluster running
+5. If the command ran succesfully, you should have Kubernetes cluster running

 You could check if the nodes has registered using this command in master instance